 So Taramosalata is an emulsion similar to mayonnaise, but made without eggs and considerably more wholesome.

-The Krinos Taramosalata we are proudly offering you is another kind of this paste that is made without adding the starch base, only the krinos tarama blended with the oil and lemon juice into a delicate, soft, and creamy emulsion.
-The Taramosalata is also great in means of wholesomeness.
-The carp caviar is rich in omega-3 fatty acids, olive oil is a world known source of wholesome monounsaturated fats, and lemon juice is full of vitamin C.
+The Krinos Taramosalata we proudly offer is a form of this dip made without a starch base, using only the krinos tarama combined with oil and lemon juice into a delicate, soft, and creamy paste.
+The carp roe used in this product is rich in omega-3 fatty acids, and of course olive oil is a well-known source of wholesome monounsaturated fats.

-Being pretty salty, this famous creamy, mellow, and flavorful caviar spread with a slight tang of the lemon and a rich sea flavour is very popular among the Greeks the whole year through and is always served as a part of the traditional meze (a set of appetisers on the table) during the family dinner at home or at the dinner with the friends in a Greek tavern.
-It is perfectly combined with the crispy pita triangles, fresh bread, toasts, crackers, fresh vegetables or whatever else that can be dipped into the paste and eaten.
+This salty, flavorful caviar spread with its tang of lemon and rich sea flavor is very popular among Greeks year-round, and is served as a part of the traditional meze (a set of appetizers set out on the table) during the family dinner at home or at dinner with friends in a Greek tavern.
+It is perfectly combined with the crispy pita triangles, fresh bread, toasts, crackers, fresh vegetables and anything else that can be dipped or have something spread on it.

 Taramosalata is a particular feature for Greek families on Clean Monday or Kathará Deutéra, the first day of the Great Lent, the forty-day fast that precedes Easter in the Eastern Orthodox Christian church.